' I LOVE this experience in chitwan for though short period! 'Xue Ying Fiona Wang

 There are also plenty of day trips you can take from Antigua, like a trip to Lake Atitlan, the Chichicastenango Market, or some Mayan ruins.
 You can sign up to go volcano hiking, zip lining, or bird watching.
 There is something for everyone!
 It is worth checking out the Valhalla Experimental Station (a fascinating eco-tour) or the Chocolate Museum.
 Antigua has an array of outdoor, cultural, and learning experiences.

-During any of the Antigua, Guatemala volunteer trips, you will have the opportunity to become immersed in this unique town.
+During any of the Antigua, Guatemala volunteer trips, you will have the opportunity to immerse yourself in this unique city.
 There will never be a dull moment!
 You can click on the links below for more fascinating free time options.Get More Info Now

 Below is a list of our safety and field support features that will demonstrate the level of support and safety each of you will receive while volunteering abroad.

-In each country, where we operate, we have a very strong and dedicated team of country coordinators and local staff members to support and take care of you.
+In each country we operate in, we have a very strong and dedicated team of country coordinators and local staff members to support and take care of you.
 All of our country coordinators and field staff are highly experienced and responsible individuals.
-They have been running volunteer abroad program for many years.
-They have served thousands of volunteers, so they understand your needs and know how to run safe, rewarding, and meaningful volunteer abroad program for you.
+They have been running volunteer abroad programs for many years.
+They have served thousands of volunteers, so they understand your needs and know how to run a safe, rewarding, and meaningful volunteer abroad program for you.

 Our In-country staff is responsible for a number of things.
 Below are some of the main services that they will provide:

-We are dedicated to keeping you save and comfortable from your point of your arrival until your point of departure.
-We will always receive our volunteers at the airport and transfer them safely.
+We are dedicated to keeping you safe and comfortable from your arrival until your departure.
+We meet our volunteers at the airport and transfer them safely to the host family.
 Depending upon the country in which you choose to volunteer, our coordinator, local staff, or a professional transfer company employee will greet you at the airport.

-Regardless of where you join the RCDP International volunteer program, our program starts with an in depth discussion on safety, history, cultural people, religion, life, and do’s and don’ts.
+Regardless of where you join the RCDP International volunteer program, our program starts with an in depth discussion on safety, history, culture, religion, life, and do’s and don’ts.
 Depending upon the country, these orientation programs range from a few hours to three days.
-During orientation, we explain the different aspect of safety and general guidelines to help keep yourself safe while volunteering abroad.
+During orientation, we explain the different aspects of safety and general guidelines to help keep yourself safe while volunteering abroad.